mertgurkan/Java-Projects/README.md

 # Java-Projects
-A repository containing Java Assignments completed for McGill's COMP 250 and COMP 251 classes.
+A repository containing Java assignments completed for McGill's COMP 250 and COMP 251 classes.
 The focus is on the algorithms and data structures.